-Liam Hemsworth Is Reportedly Moving Back To Australia After Break-Up With Miley Cyrus
+Liam Hemsworth Is Reportedly Moving Back To Australia After Breakup With Miley Cyrus

 The insider went on to say that the 29-year-old will be traveling back to Los Angeles for work.
 The source also stated that Liam’s separation from Miley made him realize he no longer wanted to reside in California.

-It was announced earlier this month that Liam and Miley went their separate ways, after only eight months of marriage.
-On August 12, the Hunger Games star opened up about his break-up on Instagram.
+It was announced earlier this month that Liam and Miley went their separate ways after only eight months of marriage.
+On August 12, the Hunger Games star opened up about his breakup on Instagram.

 “Miley and I have recently separated and I wish her nothing but health and happiness going forward,” he wrote in the caption.